jitaogithub/jitaogithub.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a fifth-year PhD student in [Computer Science](https://www.cs.utexas.edu/) at [UT Austin](https://www.utexas.edu/), advised by [Prof. Aditya Akella](https://www.cs.utexas.edu/~akella/).
-I am broadly interested in datacenter networks, with a focus on the opportunities and problems in applying in-network computing to real-world systems.
-My recent research focuses on the transport-layer problems, such as providing reliable delivery and congestion control, for in-network computing.
-I have also interned at Google and Microsoft, working on projects that involve hardware offloading of transport (e.g., RDMA), congestion control and 5G vRAN.
+I am currently a senior software engineer at Microsoft with a focus on [MANA](https://learn.microsoft.com/en-us/azure/virtual-network/accelerated-networking-mana-overview).
+I received my PhD in Computer Science from [UT Austin](https://www.cs.utexas.edu/) in August 2024.
+I was advised by [Prof. Aditya Akella](https://www.cs.utexas.edu/~akella/).
+I am broadly interested in intra- and inter-datacenter networks.
+My PhD research discovered opportunities and tackled problems in applying in-network computing to real-world systems.
+I have also interned at Google and Microsoft, working on projects that covered hardware transport offloading, congestion control and 5G vRAN.

-**I am looking for a full-time industry job that starts in fall 2024.**
+**I am actively looking for collaboration with the academia.
+Email me.**
 {style="text-align: justify;"}